 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedules of revenue and operating expenses are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedules of revenue and operating expenses for the year ended June 30, 2020 are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-Sant Thornton LLP
+Grant Thornton LLP

-Philadelphia, Pennsylvania March 27, 2020
+Philadelphia, Pennsylvania January 5, 2021